syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/opening-documents/google-drive.md

 **Step 1:** Set up Google Drive API

-You must set up a project in the Google Developers Console anzd enable the Google Drive API.
+You must set up a project in the Google Developers Console and enable the Google Drive API.
 Obtain the necessary credentials to access the API.
 For more information, view the official [link](https://developers.google.com/drive/api/guides/enable-sdk).

 {% if page.publishingplatform == "aspnet-core" %}